 Goal: To promote: 1) the timely correction of errors in the calculation of PII and PIIaccum, and 2) the accurate, fair, and timely payback of accumulated PII balances.

+Requirement R4

 Premise: ATEC includes automatic payback of Primary and Secondary Inadvertent Interchange.
 Use of extrinsic means to adjust ATEC, such as unilateral or bilateral agreements, disrupts the automatic nature of the ATEC function; thus, the ATEC process is the only acceptable means to implement payback within the Western Interconnection (WI).

 Justification: Adjustments implemented through extrinsic unilateral or bilateral agreements disturb the balance and distribution between Primary and Secondary Inadvertent Interchange throughout the WI; thereby stranding Secondary Inadvertent Interchange.
 Primary inadvertent is exchanged with the WI as a whole and cannot be exchanged between two or more BAs.